Moksha97/namaste_react/food_ordering_app/README.md

 Controlled and Uncontrolled components
 -> when we give the power of the component to show or hide to the parent component then the child becomes controlled component.

+# REDUX Toolkit
+Redux & React are two different libraries.
+Zustand is also another library that is used for state management.

+- Install reduxjs toolkit, react-redux
+- Build our store
+- Connect our store to our app
+- Slice (cartSlice)
+- dispatch(action)
+- Selector

+- when subscribing make sure we subscribe to the right portion of the state. (optimization) Otherwise if we subscribe to the whole store then if anything changes in store then the component where we subscribed will also affect.
+So choosing the required portion is important.

+ - Redux toolkit uses immer to work with immutable states.